juniordiscart/local-wordpress-docker-https/README.md

 ![](./img/phpMyAdminImportDatabase.png)

-## Set up local site address and certificates
+## Setting up local site address and certificates

-With the Wordpress site data being imported in the database, some changes to the data have to be made to reflect that it's no longer running on the server of your hosting provider.
+With the Wordpress site data imported in the database, some changes to the data have to be made to reflect that it's no longer running on the server of your hosting provider.
 Otherwise, some plugins or processes may redirect you back to the live site.